moalshak/OOP-competition2021/README.md

 ## Hi in this short overview I will inform you on what I have done and you can expect.

 # TRIPS
 The main focus was adding flights/trips.
-After pressing 'depart' a dot shows on the world map. <br>
+After pressing 'depart' a dot shows on the world map.
+Green dots in the picture <br>
 <br> ![trips](images/readme/Trips.PNG) <br>

 These dots will move to the chosen destination airport.
 The rate of which the dots moves is chosen by the user through a 'JSpinner'.
 But set as 100ms at first.